Interstate 90 in Wyoming: Route description

+Transit

+Jefferson Lines provides intercity bus service along the length of I-90 in Wyoming serving Gillette, Buffalo, and Sheridan along the route.

 History

 During early planning of I-90, the town of Clearmont (on US 14) filed suit against the Wyoming Highway Commission for an alleged violation of a 1955 state law that required approval from voters for the construction of a bypass.
 The town sought an injunction to halt construction and reroute I-90 towards the town, which was 29 mi north of the planned alignment, arguing it would be a straighter route between Sheridan and Gillette.
 Clearmont had previously been selected for a rerouting of US 14 and US 16 in 1957, which was seen as a precursor to a later Interstate Highway; the straighter route was also supported by business groups in Sheridan.
 The injunction was denied by a state district judge in 1959 and was appealed to the Wyoming Supreme Court, which ruled in favor of the state highway commission in December 1960.

 Construction of I-90 in northwestern Wyoming began during the appeals process, with 58 mi under active contracts for grading and site preparation by December 1960.
 The first section to open in Wyoming ran 6.9 mi north of Sheridan and was completed in 1961.
 The bypass of Sheridan, one of the first major sections of the freeway, was opened to traffic on July 28, 1962.
 The longest stretch, 65 mi between Buffalo and Gillette, was dedicated on October 14, 1962, and cost $18.4 million to construct.
-It was initially a two-lane limited-access road that was later upgraded to four lanes.
+It was initially a two-lane limited-access road that was later widened to four lanes.
 The final link in the 20 mi section between Sheridan and Buffalo was opened in December 1968.

 The final Wyoming section of I-90 was opened to traffic on October 10, 1985, following four years of construction on 10 mi between the Montana state border and Ranchester.
 It was also the final section of the Interstate Highway System to be completed in the state.
 The Ranchester section, which had been completed for three months but delayed to coincide with work across the border in Montana, was dedicated by the governors of Montana and Wyoming in a joint ceremony.